 On November 5, 2013, the Corporation issued fixed rate senior unsecured notes in the aggregate principal amount of \$400.0 million (the "3.095% Fixed Rate Notes"), on a private placement basis in Canada, in reliance upon exemptions from the prospectus requirements under applicable securities legislation.
 The 3.095% Fixed Rate Notes bear interest at a rate of 3.095% per annum, payable in equal semi-annual instalments, in arrears, on May 5 and November 5 of each year until maturity on November 5, 2018.
-As at January 28, 2018, the carrying value of the 3.095% Fixed Rate Notes was \$402.5 million.
+On November 5, 2018, the Corporation repaid the principal and all accrued and unpaid interest on the 3.095% Fixed Rate Notes.